MailToolbox/mail_plugger/docs/usage_of_fake_plugger_delivery_method.md

 FakePlugger::DeliveryMethod.new.deliver!(message)
 ```

-If we are using `mail_plugger` gem in Ruby on Rails we don't have to do anything with this class.
+If we are using `mail_plugger` gem in Ruby on Rails, we don't have to do anything with this class.
 Rails will load this method automatically if we add this config `config.action_mailer.delivery_method = :fake_plugger` e.g. into the `config/environments/development.rb`.
-Basically we should use `MailPlugger.plug_in` method to configure this delivery method.
+Basically, we should use `MailPlugger.plug_in` method to configure this delivery method.